Telling stories of future fossils

 We talk to Royal Society of Literature award-winner, David Farrier, about why it’s important for literature to engage with place, time and the environment and about how students can get involved.

-David Farrier, a Senior Lecturer in English Literature, is writing his first commissioned work of non-fiction, ‘Footprints: In Search of Future Fossils’ (4th Estate, 2019), with a £10,000 Giles St Aubyn Award from the Royal Society of Literature (RSL).
+David Farrier, a Senior Lecturer in English Literature, has written his first commissioned work of non-fiction, ‘Footprints: In Search of Future Fossils’, with a £10,000 Giles St Aubyn Award from the Royal Society of Literature (RSL).

-The work has been described as “a big visionary book, combining environmental sciences and world literature in a highly original and imaginative way” (Richard Holmes, Chair of the RSL Awards panel) and, by its publisher, as “a dazzling and lyrical meditation on the marks we are making on the planet.”
+Published in March 2020, the book has been described as “a big visionary book, combining environmental sciences and world literature in a highly original and imaginative way” (Richard Holmes, Chair of the RSL Awards panel 2017), and by Gavin Francis, author of 'Adventures in Human Being', as "a signal book, and a profoundly significant one... it seeks answers to the defining question of our times: How can we be better ancestors?"

 Commenting on the timeliness of the book, David says: “The oceans are rising and filling with plastic, biodiversity is crashing, extreme weather is becoming more common - all because of human action.
 There hasn't been a time in the history of the planet when one species has had a greater effect on the world around us than we are having right now.”